 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Google has released Chrome 10.0.648.127 for all platforms to address multiple vulnerabilities.
-Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, or bypass security restrictions.
+Google released Chrome 11.0.696.68 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
+These vulnerabilities may allow an attacker to execute arbitrary code.

 US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 11.0.696.68 to help mitigate the security risks.
 The Google Chrome blog entry may be temporarily unavailable.
 Google is currently working to fix the issue.